Cycle for Survival: Impact on rare cancers

 The National Institute of Health defines a "rare cancer" as one with fewer than 200,000 affected individuals within the United States.
 Approximately 50% of people with cancer are battling a cancer that is considered "rare".
 Rare cancers include brain, ovarian, pediatric and pancreatic cancers, lymphoma and leukemia, and many other types of cancers.

 All donations gained through Cycle for Survival fund promising research and clinical trials at Memorial Sloan Kettering.

 Reception and awards

 Cycle for Survival has been featured in a variety of local and national broadcast, digital, and print coverage including: CNN, Refinery29, Shape magazine, USA Today, ABC News, Good Morning America, Fast Company, and New York Post.

 In 2018, Cycle for Survival was named P2P Forum's Program of the Year during their annual conference held in Miami, Florida.
-It was also recognized as the fastest-growing peer-to-peer fundraising program from 2014–2016.
+It was also recognized as the fastest-growing peer-to-peer fundraising program from 2014 to 2016.